Pulse

 At Houghton, Pulse has been designed as a place to pause, reconnect and revive.

-Every tree has its own voice: different densities, pitches and sizes make them as unique as our own.
-Due to the density of the ground, trees also sense us before we sense them.
-What would it be like to sense the world a little more like a tree might?
+The sound element was made up of two sets of recordings - the first was recording the inside of the four trees that frame the installation.
+In doing so we realised that every tree has its own voice: different densities, pitches and sizes make them as unique as our own.
+Due to the density of the ground, we also realised that trees also sense us before we sense them.

-The installation investigates this dialogue through our collective movements that are then translated into pulses of light and haptic vibrations creating an interplay between nature and technology.
-The work is designed to shift with the seasons and embodies Houghton's ethos of connection, experimentation and presence, creating a lasting dialogue between the organic and the digital.
+The installation investigates this dialogue through our collective movements.
+Translated into pulses of light and haptic vibrations it creates an interplay between nature and technology - a dialogue between organic and digital.
+The work is designed to shift with the seasons and embodies Houghton's ethos of connection, experimentation and presence.
+Over time it becomes not just an installation, but a living monument.

-It consists of a 4.5m square wooden plinth, a light canopy above, quadraphonic sound that is tied literally and metaphorically to the four trees that frame the installation and bass transducers that create haptics on the surface that are best experienced lying down.
-Together they extend the dimensions of the 2 x 20 minute pieces (day between 8am and 8pm and night between 8pm and 8am) as a collective experience.
-The track you hear above is a section of the night track.
+Pulse consists of a 4.5m square wooden plinth that hovers above the forest floor, a light canopy above, quadraphonic sound that is tied literally and metaphorically to the four trees and bass transducers that create haptics on the surface that are best experienced lying down.
+Together they extend the dimensions of the 2 x 20 minute pieces ('Day' between 8am-8pm, and 'Night' between 8pm-8am) as a collective experience.
+The track you hear above is a section of the 'Night' track.

 -

 Commissioned by the Houghton Festival in 2025, Pulse is a permanent addition to the site, converting the energies of the surrounding environment into shifting light and sound.
-EBBA are known for their experimental approach to space-making with a sensitivity to material and context.
+EB-BA are known for their experimental approach to space-making with a sensitivity to material and context.
 They exist at the intersection between architecture, art, and emotion.

 -